apostrophecms/apostrophe-documentation/docs/modules/apostrophe-schemas/browser-apostrophe-array-editor-modal.md

 by `createItem`, which should be called instead if your intention is to immediately display the new item in the item editor.
 ### setItemTitles()
-This method sets the titles in the list view for all of the current items by invoking the `generateTitle` method.

 ### refreshItems()
 bc wrapper.
 This method was redundant.
 See `refresh`
 ### createItem()